Fadma1234/patient-tracker/README.md

 # Patient Tracker Application
 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/82175a42-3103-48f6-a3cb-efc6a2c841e0" />

-This is a simple patient tracking web application built using Node.js, Express, and EJS (Embedded JavaScript templating).
+This is a simple patient tracking web application.
 It provides basic functionality for viewing patient information and includes routes for user authentication pages (Login/Signup).
 The application uses local mock data to simulate a backend API for patient lookups.
-# Features
+### Tech Stack
-Homepage: A welcome page (index.ejs) with general information and a patient search function.
+- HTML

-Patient Search API: Allows searching for a specific patient's data (John Doe or Jane Smith) via the frontend and retrieving it from the Express server's data object.
+- CSS

-User Authentication Pages: Routes are configured for login (/login), signup (/signup), and profile (/profile) pages.
-(Note: Authentication logic is not fully implemented in the provided code snippet.)
+- JavaScript

-Static File Serving: Express is configured to correctly serve CSS, client-side JavaScript, and image files.
+- Node.js

-Responsive Navigation: Includes a basic hamburger menu structure handled by main.js.
+- Express.js

-# Technologies Used
+- MongoDB

-Backend: Node.js, Express.js
+- EJS

-Frontend: EJS, HTML, CSS, JavaScript (client-side)
+### Live Demo

-Dependencies: cors, ejs, express
+Click the link on the right under About to see the live demo.